SamNguyen228/Tic_Tac_Toe/README.md

-# React + Vite
+Caro Game (Tic Tac Toe) — React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## Demo
-You can try the game by visiting the live demo here <a href="">Caro Game</a>.
+A simple yet engaging Caro (Tic Tac Toe) game built with React and Vite, featuring hot module replacement (HMR) and optimized ESLint configurations.
+Try out the live version: 🎮 Play the Game

+🚀 Features
+⚛️ Built with React and Vite for fast development

+🔄 Hot Module Replacement (HMR) for instant feedback

+🧠 ESLint pre-configured for clean code

+💨 Optionally switch between Babel or SWC via Vite plugins

+🧱 Easy to build and deploy

-## Installation
+🛠️ Installation & Development
+Follow these steps to run the project locally:

-Step 1: Clone the Repository
+1. Clone the Repository
-Start by cloning the repository to your local machine:
+bash
+Copy
+Edit
 git clone https://github.com/SamNguyen228/Tic_Tac_Toe.git
 cd Tic_Tac_Toe

-Step 2: Install Dependencies
+2. Install Dependencies
-Use npm (or yarn) to install the necessary project dependencies:
+Using npm:

+bash
+Copy
+Edit
 npm install
+Or with yarn:

+bash
+Copy
+Edit
+yarn install
-Step 3: Run the Development Server
+3. Start the Development Server bash
-Once the dependencies are installed, start the development server:
+Copy
+Edit
 npm run dev

-This will launch the development server, and you can access the game at: http://localhost:5173
+Visit the local server at: http://localhost:5173

-Step 4: Build the Project for Production
+4. Build for Production
-To create a production-ready build of the project, run:
+bash
+Copy
+Edit
 npm run build

-The production build will be placed in the dist folder.
-You can then deploy this folder to your preferred hosting service.
+The optimized production build will be available in the dist/ folder.
+You can deploy this folder to any static hosting service.